Programs | Summer Programs | French Polynesia

 Despite the growing pressure of urbanization, tourism and overfishing, the coral reefs of French Polynesia have seemed to be resilient and robust.
 However, the acceleration of global warming will ultimately endanger the balance of these ecosystems.
 Immediate responses are necessary, requiring scientists, indigenous people, managers, and stakeholders to find ways to conserve the reefs' spectacular biodiversity and allow the sustainable use of French Polynesia’s local resources.

 As a team, we will investigate the picture-perfect islands of Tahiti and Moorea to study their rich tropical ecosystems and understand the long-term biological and physical trends induced by a now rapidly changing environment.
-With our primary focus on coral reefs, we will snorkel reefs and lagoons to examine how warmer seawater, ocean acidification, pollution, and rising sea levels alter the marine environment.
+With our primary focus on coral reefs, we will snorkel lagoons to examine how warmer seawater, ocean acidification, pollution, and rising sea levels alter the marine environment.
 We will also discover how local communities interact with the reef and the impact of local fisheries.

 Students will become skilled at identifying the organisms and features that characterize the wondrous landscape of French Polynesia and learn survey methods to assess different ecological states.
 Our team will also engage with the rich indigenous culture, under a significant revival, and discover the deep connection that exists between Polynesians and their environment.